GeoSensorWebLab/gsw-chef/deerfoot/docs/1_GEOSERVER_SETUP.markdown

 Import the raster images as new "Stores", and publish the layers using metadata listed in [`4_LAYER_METADATA.markdown`](4_LAYER_METADATA.markdown).
 It may be necessary to set the "Declared SRS" to `EPSG:3413` or `EPSG:4326` (depending on the input raster).

+Set the layers to NOT be advertised.
+Instead, create individual layer groups for each projection, adding either the `EPSG:3413` or `EPSG:4326` base raster depending on polar or mercator projection.
+Using layer groups allows for GeoServer to re-project the image into its own layer, and that layer can have its own gridset tile cache.
+Otherwise there is no way of accessing a layer's secondary gridset.

 ### Layer Groups

 A "Layer Group" is a set of layers merged together and advertised as a single layer in WMS/WMTS/etc. We will be using this to advertise the base layers in a few different projections: